HUD¶

 Displays distance to selected world position.

 name: The name of the waypoint.text: Distance suffix.
-Can be blank.precision: Waypoint precision, integer >= 0.
+Can be blank.precision: Waypoint precision, integer in range [u32].
 Defaults to 10.
 If set to 0, distance is not shown.
 Shown value isfloor(distance*precision)/precision.
-When the precision is an integer multiple of 10, there will belog_10(precision)digits after the decimal point.precision = 1000, for example, will show 3 decimal places (eg:0.999).precision = 2will show multiples of0.5; precision = 5 will show multiples of0.2and so on:precision = nwill show multiples of1/nnumber:An integer containing the RGB value of the color used to draw the text.world_pos: World position of the waypoint.offset: offset in pixels from position.alignment: The alignment of the waypoint.
+When the precision is an integer multiple of 10, there will belog_10(precision)digits after the decimal point.precision = 1000, for example, will show 3 decimal places (eg:0.999).precision = 2will show multiples of0.5; precision = 5 will show multiples of0.2and so on:precision = nwill show multiples of1/nnumber:An integer that specifies an RGB color in 24 bits, with each color component red, green and blue taking one byte.0xFF0000is red,0x00FF00is green and0x0000FFis blue.world_pos: World position of the waypoint.offset: offset in pixels from position.alignment: The alignment of the waypoint.

 image_waypoint¶